 Now we’ve come to the point where you should decide about getting an associate’s, or a bachelor’s degree.
 When you haven’t got so much money to spend on your training, a Community College is typically a great value for an associate degree.
 Obtaining an ADN takes less time than getting a BSN, and you also don’t need to be as highly prepared.

-Yet, you’ll find many employers who will prefer or demand nurses holding a Bachelor’s Degree, so going after an BSN, if possible, could prove to be more sensible after all.
+Yet, you’ll find many employers who will prefer or demand nurses holding a Bachelor’s Degree, so going after a BSN, if possible, could prove to be more sensible after all.

 Well-trained nurses who wish to continue their professional education can choose to take a Master of Science in Nursing (MSN) program.
 After you have earned your BSN, this will take two years at a university or college.
-MSN qualifies you to and is often a prerequisite to acquire your PhD.
+MSN qualifies you to and is often a prerequisite to acquiring your Ph.D.

 This program educates nurses in advanced general practice and management.
 They will be trained to become leaders in their professional fields of nursing practice, as well as team leaders in healthcare where the patient is centralized.